Desmoceras Ammonite cut in half to show its internal chambers,

 approximately 110 Million years old, Cretaceous period.

-Actual size and quality of pieces do vary.
+Actual size 2 to 3 cm and quality of pieces do vary.

 These creatures first appeared 415 Million years ago in the form of a small, straight shelled creature, known as Bacrites, they quickly evolved into a variety of shapes and sizes.